ahmedsaheed/website/data/blog/blogging.md

 ## So why write again ?

-Personally, i won't be considering this a form of mere writing, but more like a process of gathering my thoughts - a way for me access my own interiority and create a something out it.
-Reductively, taking consistent walks through the network of my ideas and emotions.
+Personally, i won't be considering this a form of writing, but more like a process of gathering my thoughts - a way to access my own interiority and create a something out it.

 In his 1959 classic, *The Sociological Imagination*, Wright Mills told students of his discipline: